 Use a tripod

 A tripod is essential for long exposures.
-This needs to be placed as close to the kerb as is safe.
-In the set-up photograph below it is possible to see the tripod legs on the very edge of the kerb.
+This needs to be placed as close to the kerb edge as is safe whilst ensuring the pavement is not within the frame.

 Ensure everything is level

-No-one like a squiffy image.
+No-one likes a squiffy image.
 Use a hot-plate measure or the balance on live view to ensure that the camera is horizontal.